-Participants are permitted to borrow from their accounts subject to limitations set forth in a plan document.
-The loans are generally payable up to 4.5 years, except for loans to secure private residence which can be payable up to 14.5 years, and bear interest at the quarterly Citibank commercial prime rate in effect at the time of loan issuance plus 1%.
-Principal and interest payments on the loans are redeposited into the participants' accounts based on their current investment allocation elections.
+Participants are permitted to borrow from their accounts subject to limitations set forth in the plan document.
+The loans are generally payable up to 4.5 years, except for loans to secure a private residence which can be payable up to 14.5 years, and bear interest at an interest rate equal to the Citibank commercial prime rate as published in the Wall Street Journal in effect on the 15th day of the month prior to the first day of the quarter to which it is to apply, plus 1% as set on January 1, April 1, July 1, and October 1 by the Plan administrator.
+Prior to June 27, 2007, the interest rate was equal to the Citibank commercial prime rate at the close of business on the last working day of the previous quarter plus 1%.
+Principal and interest payments on the loans are redeposited into the participants' accounts, primarily made through payroll deductions, based on their current investment allocation elections.
 Participants may not have more than five loans outstanding at any one time and the balance of outstanding loans for any one individual cannot exceed \$50,000 or 50% of their vested account balance.
-Interest rates ranged from 8.25% to 9.25% and 5% to 11.5% at December 31, 2006 and 2005, respectively, maturing at various dates through 2019.
+Interest rates ranged 8.25% to 9.25% at December 31, 2007 and 2006 with loans maturing at various dates through 2020.